7 types of ESG investing (Which one is right for you?)

 Impact investing is often considered to be more focused on solving environmental and social problems rather than trying not to make things worse.

-Companies classified under this strategy are also showing a commitment to measure and report on their performance and impact so you can see if they are making any positive change or not.
+Companies classified under this strategy are also committed to measuring and reporting on their performance and impact so you can see if they are making any positive change.